 Major carriers flying to Providenciales include American Airlines, US Airways, Air Canada, JetBlue, WestJet, British Airways and Delta.
 Domestic Airlines InterCaribbean and Caicos Express offer scheduled flights within the Caribbean to and from Jamaica, The Bahamas, Haiti, Dominican Republic and Puerto Rico.

-The Turks and Caicos Islands enjoy year-round warm weather.
-Summers can be slightly muggy with temperatures in the 80s and 90s, but the constant tradewinds keep the humidity at bay in comparison to other Caribbean locations.
-Wintertime is mild and dry with temperatures in the 70s and 80s during the day and low 70s to high 60s in the evenings.
+The Turks and Caicos experience warm weather year-round, with slight seasonal changes.
+Summer can be humid with temperatures in the 80s and 90s, but the consistent tradewinds keep this at bay in comparison to other Caribbean locations.
+Wintertime is mild and dry, with temperatures in the 70s and 80s during the day, and low 70s to high 60s in the evenings.
 Despite the slight change in temperature, the difference is certainly noticeable—and the cooler season tends to be the busiest time of year for the islands.